gueff/myMVC_docs/creating-a-module.md

 <a id="creating-a-primary-module"></a>
 ## Creating a `primary` Module

 You create a module by using `emvicy.php` on CLI.
-The creation of the necessary environment config file (e.g. 'develop.php') during this module creation process depends on which `MVC_ENV` is set in `/.env` (see [/3.3.x/configuration](/3.3.x/configuration)).
+The creation of the necessary environment config file (e.g. 'develop.php') during this module creation process depends on which `MVC_ENV` is set in `/.env` (see [/3.3.x/configuration#Environment](/3.3.x/configuration#Environment)).

+_use one of the following commands to create a primary module_
 ~~~bash
 php emvicy.php c module=foo;                       # creates primary module "Foo"; asks if modulename is correct
 ~~~